sf105/sttp-book/_chapters/boundary-testing.md

 ![On- and off-points, in- and out-points](/assets/img/boundary-testing/examples/on_off_points.svg)

-Let's compare this to the condition $$x <= 100$$:
+Now, let's compare it to the next condition $$x <= 100$$ (note how similar they are; the only difference is that, in this one, we use smaller than or equals to):

 - The on-point is still $$100$$: this is the point in the condition
 - Now the condition is true for the on-point.
 So, the off-point should make the condition false; the off-point is $$101$$.

 ![On-, off-, in- and out-points 2](/assets/img/boundary-testing/examples/on_off_points2.svg)

-Note that in the diagram the on-point is part of the in-points and the off-point is part of the out-points.
+Note that, in the diagram, the on-point is part of the in-points, and the off-point is part of the out-points.

 {% include example-end.html %}